Puneeth03/knn-from-scratch/README.md

 The dataset used in this project should be in txt/csv format with three columns representing the features and one column representing the target variable.
 The second column of the dataset is dropped during preprocessing.

 Results
 The output of the algorithm is the optimal value of k and the accuracy of the model.
-The accuracy is as the error of distance assuming the the
+The accuracy is calculated using the percentage of correct predictions over the total number of predictions with an accuracy of 98.25174825174825